1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Stock catridge heater](../assets/images/head_cart-heater_stock_web.jpg)

-The following picture shows the specific plug which is necessary to fit into the socket at the mainboard.
+The following picture shows the JST VH 3.96 connector which is necessary to fit into the socket at the mainboard.

 ![Specific plug of the cartridge heater](../assets/images/head_cart-plug_web.jpg)